Erasmus+ traineeship grant

 Read more about the SEMP grant:

 The grant should be considered a contribution to expenses and other costs related to the traineeship period and is therefore not comprehensive.
 The amount is calculated according to the length of the traineeship (number of months and days) and is based on the host country.
+Note that Erasmus+ considers a month to be 30 days, regardless of its actual length.

 Monthly amounts are set annually by the Swedish Council for Higher Education (UHR) and are the same for all higher education institutions in Sweden.
 (Note that you are not allowed to receive other EU or UHR grants or subsidies at the same time as you are in receipt of an Erasmus+ traineeship grant).